Can You Raise Your Credit Score By 100 Points in 30 Days?

 Sometimes, your credit score might suffer because something wound up on your credit reports that shouldn’t have been there.
 Of course, you won’t know unless you check them.

-Under normal circumstances, consumers are entitled by federal law to one free credit report every year from each of the credit bureaus — Equifax, Experian and TransUnion — accessible through annualcreditreport.com.
+Consumers can access their free credit report once a week from each of the credit bureaus — Equifax, Experian and TransUnion — accessible through annualcreditreport.com.

 See more on how to get your free credit report.